-This course will explore various ways in which the process of making performance in Australia is shaped by specific cultural identities.
-A diverse range of approaches to performance making will be examined, including the role of Indigenous, Asian, Pacific, queer, disabled and culturally diverse artists.
+This course will explore various ways in which theatre and performance making in Australia is shaped by specific cultural identities.
+A diverse range of approaches to theatre and performance making will be examined, including the role of Indigenous, queer, feminist, disabled and culturally diverse artists.
 This particular focus on the construction of cultural identities will inform students in creating their own performances.

-1. An awareness of a diverse range of approaches to constructing cultural identities via the medium of performance.
+1. Demonstrate awareness of a diverse range of approaches to expressing cultural identities via the medium of theatre and performance.

-2. A basic understanding of the theories and political contexts informing case studies of culturally diverse performances.
+2. Demonstrate basic understanding of the theories and political contexts informing case studies of culturally diverse performances.

-3. Foundational skills in researching, creating, structuring and analysing performances that explore cultural diversity.
+3. Demonstrate foundational skills in researching, analysing, structuring and creating performances that explore cultural diversity.